leafo/selfwatch/README.md

 # selfwatch

 Selfwatch is a program that monitors how you use your computer.
 It's inspired by [selfspy](https://github.com/gurgeh/selfspy).
 It tracks the number of keys pressed over time using the X11 RECORD extension on Linux.
+It comes with a handy dashboard to visualize your activity.

 ![selfwatch screenshot](screenshot.png)